 FRESNO, CA

 Boogaloo Sam started a group in the mid 70s called The Electric Boogaloo Lockers, and they are now called the Electric Boogaloos.
-According to the EB’s, the term popping was coined by Boogaloo Sam when he would mouth the word “pop” as he popped.
+According to the EB’s, their reference to popping was coined by Boogaloo Sam when he would mouth the word “pop” as he popped.

 A few noteable names (among many): Boogaloo Sam, Popin Pete, Skeeter Rabbit, Suga Pop, Mr. Wiggles, Jazzy J, Creepin Cid, Puppet Boozer, Robot Dane.